timhor/obsidian-sentence-navigator/README.md

 ## Installing the plugin

-Refer to the official installation instructions for third-party plugins [here](https://help.obsidian.md/Advanced+topics/Third-party+plugins#For+users).
+Refer to the official installation instructions for third-party plugins [here](https://help.obsidian.md/Advanced+topics/Third-party+plugins#For+users) and search for the plugin `Sentence Navigator`.

 ## Configuring settings